 For quite some time I’ve thought about how to keep the spirit going, living with HAE, I mean.
-I have HAE II and so has my sister, my father and my 17 year old son Tobias.
-All of a sudden it got pressing for me to tell my HAE story, since I got seriously ill in the summer of 2014.
+I have HAE II and so has my sister, my father, and my 17-year-old son Tobias.
+All of a sudden it got pressing for me to tell my HAE story since I got seriously ill in the summer of 2014.
 It turned out that I had breast cancer, and I had to have my right breast removed along with all my lymph nodes in my right arm.
-I went through chemotherapy and radiation, and was done with my treatment in February 2015.
-Little by little I started to work again and had a new job in May – but by the end of June the doctors discovered that my cancer had spread to the brain.
+I went through chemotherapy and radiation and was done with my treatment in February 2015.
+Little by little I started to work again and had a new job in May – but by the end of June, the doctors discovered that my cancer had spread to the brain.
 As the tumor is inoperable and terminal I have only months left to live.

 I can’t stop wondering how on earth you can talk about the joy of living then.

 Well, for me it’s more important than ever, isn’t it?
 Life isn’t over yet, and I´m going to enjoy every last second of it.
 I´m full of different medications, my face is like a blowfish, but still nothing like an HAE-attack to the face, you know.
 Now, the situation is what it is and the truth of it is that I have never felt more blessed than today.
-I would like to get back to that an a little while.
+I would like to get back to that in a little while.

 Yes, in that respect I was lucky as both my family and I always knew what this was all about.
 My father always wanted my sister and me to believe we could do anything we wanted – in spite of having HAE.
 So I never knew anything else, other than to try doing what I wanted, even if my hand or foot was a bit swollen.
 This was the way HAE mostly showed itself in my case.
-For my sister it was worse as she had much more painful swellings to the stomach.
+For my sister, it was worse as she had much more painful swellings to the stomach.
 I played soccer, and I knew that after each summer break my feet would swell after my first soccer practice.
 But I also knew that after the next practice they would be fine.

 I’m not saying this way of doing it is for everyone.
 However, if there is one thing I’m sure of it is that HAE patients have to fight harder, be better, be stronger and more engaged than others.
-And this can be hard, because we often know a bit more about HAE than most general physicians.
+And this can be hard because we often know a bit more about HAE than most general physicians.

 Yes, we love them and we hate them, don’t we?
 They are the bearers of both the good and the bad news.
 Yes, you have HAE.
 Yes, there is medication.
 You might have to inject it into your bloodstream yourself.
 It may cost you money – is your insurance good?

-In the Scandinavian countries we are very lucky as we have good reimbursements.
+In the Scandinavian countries, we are very lucky as we have good reimbursements.
 However, now that I am in fact dying – of cancer, not of HAE – I all of a sudden realize a few things: HAE patients in China, Russia, Ukraine, and a number of other countries are in my situation.
 They can also die tomorrow, in a few months, next year.
 This is a horrible insight, honestly.
 And it makes me want to fight harder for our fellow HAE friends, my extended HAE family.
-We must never forget how lucky we are, and never stop fighting for all the others who doesn’t have the benefits that we know in for instance the Scandinavian countries.
+We must never forget how lucky we are, and never stop fighting for all the others who doesn’t have the benefits that we know in, for instance, the Scandinavian countries.

 I know that HAEi is doing a lot worldwide but we as patients must never stop supporting and helping as we best can.
 Our knowledge is very valuable.